Ha-Kyeong/Tom_and_Jerry/README.md

 Once cells are selected as path, those cells appear as '..' on the final map.

 ### 2. Simulation
 Run `main.py` module to simulate the game.
-Once simulated, following results appear on the terminal:
+Once simulated, following results appear on the terminal.
 + information and graphics of the initial map
 + coordinates of the path that Tom has taken
 + graphics and evaluation of the final map